dhivyaeswaran/sedanspot/README.md

-## Introduction
-This repository contains the implementation of the algorithm proposed in the following paper-
-SedanSpot: Detecting Anomalies in Edge Stream.
-Dhivya Eswaran, Christos Faloutsos.
+# SEDANSPOT
+SOAR, short for Streaming EDge ANomaly SPOTter, is a principled randomized algorithm to detect anomalies in a stream of edges in near real-time using bounded memory (sublinear in graph size).
+This implementation is based on the following paper - [SedanSpot: Detecting Anomalies in Edge Stream](http://www.cs.cmu.edu/~deswaran/papers/icdm18-sedanspot.pdf). *Dhivya Eswaran, Christos Faloutsos*.
 ICDM 2018.

 ##Input format